-Sponsored by a San Jose State University Artistic Excellence Programming Grant, and by the SJSU Department of Philosophy, the College of Science, the Charles W. Davidson College of Engineering, and the Connie L. Lurie College of Education, this project aims to bridge disciplinary divides, to enable future collaborations, and to cultivate empathy among participants.
+Sponsored by a San Jose State University Artistic Excellence Programming Grant, and by the SJSU Department of Philosophy, the College of Science, the Charles W. Davidson College of Engineering, the Connie L. Lurie College of Education, and the John S. and James L. Knight Foundation's Silicon Valley Community Foundation, this project aims to bridge disciplinary divides, to enable future collaborations, and to cultivate empathy among participants.

 In this one-day intensive storytelling workshop, experienced Story Collider producers will draw on experience from producing live shows around the world and insight from psychology and social science research about the effect of narrative to help participants craft true, personal stories about science, humanities, and the arts.
 This event is not about communications strategies or messaging broadly, but specifically focuses on developing your personal storytelling ability.

 Over the course of the day, we'll explore themes of leadership and intellectual humility, as well as the science of science communication.
 The workshop focuses on discussion, hands-on practice, and in-depth personal coaching to bolster your ability to employ narrative in your own work as a student, teacher, researcher, or public intellectual.
 Working under the guidance of the experienced Story Collider producers, we will brainstorm, develop, and refine our own personal stories.